Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

-As we said above, more recently Rovelli has omitted the explanation of value actualization described above and has argued that decoherence plays a crucial role in explaining the breakdown of unitarity, \cite{Rov20}.
+As we said above, recent papers on RQM have omitted the explanation of value actualization described above and have argued that decoherence plays a crucial role in explaining the breakdown of unitarity (e.g., \cite{Rov20}).
 This claim, of course, is nothing new (see e.g. \cite{Zur,Sch}).
 Also not new is a clear understanding of the fact that decoherence alone is not able to explain the apparent breakdown of unitarity. \cite{Rov20} acknowledges that, but it is claimed that this is because decoherence, by itself, lacks an ontology.
 Moreover, it is argued that the ontology provided by RQM solves the issue.
 That is, that the combination of decoherence and RQM does provide a sound explanation for the breakdown of unitarity.
 The problem is that the limitations of decoherence as an explanation of the collapse process go much deeper than not providing a clear ontology.
 The fact is that decoherence fails in this regard because, in order for the explanation it provides to actually work, one basically needs to assume what one wants to explain.
 One can see why this is so by recalling that the explanation for the breakdown of unitarity provided by decoherence involves the claim that, \emph{for all practical purposes}, a decohered reduced density matrix behaves as a (proper) mixture.
 The problem is that this is so only if one assumes that, when one measures, one always finds as a result an eigenstate of the measured operator.
-In other words, in order to explain the breakdown of unitarity through decoherence, one needs to precisely assume a breakdown of unitarity (see \cite[section 2]{Less} for details), and focusing on relative states does nothing to alleviate the issue.\footnote{A further problem with decoherence as an explanation for the breakdown of unitarity can be illustrated with the following simple example.
-Take a singlet $ |\Psi\rangle = \frac{1}{ \sqrt 2 }[ {|+_x\rangle} {|-_x\rangle} - {|-_x\rangle} {|+_x\rangle}] $ and consider the reduced density matrix for particle 1, given by $ \rho_{1}= \frac{1}{2}[ {|+_x\rangle} {\langle +_x| } + {|-_x \rangle} {\langle -_x| } ] $.
-Since it has no off-diagonal terms, one would say that it has completely decohered.
-According to decoherence theory, that would mean that particle 1 can be treated, for all practical purposes, as having a well-defined value of spin along $x$.
-The problem, of course, is that we could have done the same analysis, using instead the $\{ {|+_y\rangle}, {|-_y\rangle} \}$ basis---in which case we would have concluded that particle 1 can be treated, for all practical purposes, as having a well-defined value of spin along $y$.
-Clearly, all this seems inconsistent.} We conclude that RQM does not provide to decoherence what it lacks in order to solve the problem.
+In other words, in order to explain the breakdown of unitarity through decoherence, one needs to precisely assume a breakdown of unitarity.
+That is, in order to show that the reduced density matrix of a system behaves, for all practical purposes, as the corresponding mixed density matrix, one needs to assume that, upon a measurement, systems collapse according to the collapse postulate and the Born rule (for a detailed explanation of why this is the case, see \cite[section 2]{Less}).
+And, clearly, focusing on relative states does nothing to alleviate the issue.
+We conclude that RQM does not provide to decoherence what it lacks in order to solve the problem.